History, MA

 Thirty-six (36) hours of graduate coursework in history.

 The 36-hour non-thesis program consists entirely of coursework.
-This program is especially recommended for students who wish to pursue work in public history, archiving, secondary-school teaching, park-service work, etc. Students will receive guidance and support regarding future career paths from their comprehensive exam or portfolio committee.
+This program is especially recommended for students who wish to pursue work in public history, archiving, secondary-school teaching, park-service work, etc. Students will receive guidance and support regarding future career paths from their portfolio committee.

 Required Courses